nextcloud/spreed/docs/chat.md

   field | type | Description
   ---|---|---
+  `objectType` | string | One of the [Constants - Shared item types](constants.md#shared-item-types)
   `lastKnownMessageId` | int  | Serves as an offset for the query.
 The lastKnownMessageId for the next page is available in the `X-Chat-Last-Given` header.
   `limit` | int  | Number of chat messages with shares you want to get

 * Response:
     - Note: if a file was shared multiple times it will be returned multiple times